 So, why do people expect the “profession” of business ownership to be any different?
 Why do people believe that business owners can become successful just by winging it?

 The reason only 30% of businesses make it into their 10th year is that the owners were unprepared to run their companies.
 They did not understand and were not able to meet the requirements of being a professional business owner.

 What does it take to be a successful business owner?
 Here are two places to start.

 The reality is, you can never know everything you need to about running your company.
 This doesn’t mean you’re stupid, weak or incompetent.
 It is just a fact that there is too much for one person to learn and understand in business, and it is always changing (i.e., laws, tax codes, best practices, tech).

-All owners reach a point where they do not have the knowledge they require to be successful.
-When they get to this point, they decide to get the help they need or to go it on their own.
+All owners reach a point where they do not have the knowledge required to be successful.
+When they reach this point, they decide to get the help they need or to go it on their own.
 Experience shows that a person who is willing to learn from others increases his skill level and chances of achieving his goals.